dotnet/docs/docs/core/diagnostics/dumps.md

 > [!NOTE]
 > Collecting a dump inside a container requires PTRACE capability, which can be added via `--cap-add=SYS_PTRACE` or `--privileged`.

-### Using dotnet-dump
+> [!NOTE]

-`dotnet-dump` is a CLI tool that allows you to collect and analyze dumps.
-For more information on how to use it to collect dumps with `dotnet-dump`, see [Dump collection and analysis utility](dotnet-dump.md)
+> Dumps may contain sensitive information because they can contain the full memory of the running process.
+Handle them with any security restrictions and guidances in mind.

-### Using environment variables
+### Collecting dumps on crash

-For some situations, it may be more desirable to use environment variables to collect dumps.
+You can use environment variables to configure your application to collect a dump upon a crash.
+This is helpful when you want to get an understanding of why a crash happened.
 For example, capturing a dump when an exception is thrown helps you identify an issue by examining the state of the app when it crashed.

 The following table shows the environment variables you can configure for collecting dumps.